Sudden toothache or broken tooth? Call us to make an appointment.

 Sudden toothache or broken tooth?
-Get in touch with us via phone to book in and see us.
-We keep dedicated emergency treatment blocks so we can help you ask quickly as possible.
+Get in touch with us via phone or book online to come and see us.
+We keep dedicated emergency treatment blocks so we can help you as quickly as possible.
 In some cases, we may be able to see you the same day.

 What to expect from emergency treatment?

-While we may not be able to start treatment that same day, we will determine the cause of the pain and help resolve it, thus alleviating your pain.
+While we may not be able to start comprehensive treatment that same day, we will determine the cause of the pain and work out options for managing your pain.
 We will then put a plan in place to resolve the issue long-term.

 Toothache is often extremely painful and can strike at any moment.
 Pain can be triggered by hot or cold drinks and chewing.
 If you are experiencing pain in your tooth it is important to have the tooth seen to by a dentist so we can determine the cause of the pain, resolve the issue and educate you on how to prevent this from reoccurring in the future.